SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 * Kramdown table of contents
 {:toc .toc}
-# Limitations of Current Verification Methods
+# Current Verification Methods And Their Limited Situations

-## Formal Verification

-### Pros and cons of formal verification[^4]

-Model checking is a very powerful framework for verifying specifications of finite state systems.
-One of the main advantages of model checking is that it is **fully automated**.
-No expert is required in order to check whether a given finite-state model conforms to a given set of system specifications.
-Model checking also works with **partial specifications**, which are often troublesome for techniques based on theorem proving.
-When a property specification does not hold, a model checker can provide a counterexample (an initial state and a set of transitions) that reflects an actual execution leading to an error state.
-This is the reason why tools based on model checking are very popular for debugging.

-One aspect that can be viewed as negative is that model checkers **do not provide correctness proofs**.
-Another negative aspect is that **model-checking techniques can be directly applied only to finite-state systems**.
-An infinite-state system can by abstracted into a finite model; however, this leads to a loss of precision.
-Perhaps the most important issue in model checking is **the state-explosion problem**.
-It is apparent from the complexity of the CTL model checking algorithm that its practical usefulness critically depends on the size of the state space.
-If the number of states is too large, then the complexity of the verification procedure may render the technique unusable.

-### Missed corner cases[^1]

-With the recent trend of parallel processing units, raises the possibility of missed corner cases that simulation technologies have trouble analyzing.
-Although formal verification is well suited for finding corner case design bugs, current formal verification technologies are only powerful enough to verify small designs.
-It is still unknown how to apply formal verification consistently to **larger designs or find corner cases that result from the interaction of multiple modules**.
-Although there have been successes in using formal verification in verifying large high level designs, the verification methodology successes are time consuming and specific to a particular design.

-### The gap between an abstract model and a concrete model[^1]

-The other usage of formal verification is for quick verification of protocol ideas before the design process.
-However, in these verification efforts, it is not clear how to tie the verified protocol models with the real implementation to ensure that the design actually implement the verified model.

-Bridging the gap between an abstract model and a concrete model is a problem recognized by the formal verification community even before ESL research has came onto the scene.
-This is because **formal verification requires abstract models in order to make verification possible**, and it is suggested that the correspondence between the abstract models and implementation can be verified through refinement techniques.
-However, **all these techniques only work well for layers that are close to each other in terms of abstraction level**, and there is still no practical way to link formally solvable abstract model to the RTL implementation at this time.

 ## Constrained Random Verification

+### Introduction to CRV[^5]

+Constrained random allows you to **narrow down your stimuli to those areas where coverage is lacking.** CRV is **an objective methodology** in that you know objectively **if you are done verifying your chip** (as opposed to subjective measure where as soon as you stop finding bugs, you may stop simulations).

+The key component missing in the traditional methodology is **planning for coverage (and assertions)**.
+Without a comprehensive coverage plan, the team has no idea how their tests and testbenches are performing.
+They use code coverage (if) at the most.
+This is where CRV and coverage marry.

+The first step is to create a functional coverage plan.
+Once the coverage plan is ready, you measure the coverage after each simulation (regression) run.
+This process can also be automated, and the major EDA vendors provide just such mechanisms.
+If the coverage is not complete, you **identify the holes in your coverage results**.
+After you constrain your stimulus, you go through the simulation cycle and repeat the coverage cycle and further identify remaining coverage holes.

+### Limitations of CRV in some situations

+#### Impossible-to-think-of Corner cases[^5]

+Even the most carefully designed UVM testbench is inherently incomplete since constrained random methods can’t hit every corner case.
+Unfortunately, this means that <u>even after 100% functional coverage is achieved, there can still be showstopper bugs hiding in unimagined state spaces</u>.

+And those **impossible-to-think-of corner cases may be missed until very late in the project schedule, or even in the manufactured silicon**, when changes are expensive and debug is highly challenging and time-consuming.

-### Slow simulation speed and resources consumption with large design
+#### Slow simulation speed and resources consumption with large design

-Simulation can be very slow if the design is large.
+Simulation can be very slow (100Hz-1KHz)[^5] if the design is large.
 Also, as the testcases are randomly generated, there can be redundant testcases, which waste simulation time and computational resources.

 **Solutions**:[^5]

 1. Higher-level abstractions simulate much faster than pure RTL testbench which is modeled at signal level.
 Use transaction level testbench (e.g., UVM, TLM)
 2. Deploy well-thought-out hardware acceleration.

-### Difficult to reuse the IP level testcases at the SoC level
+#### Difficult to reuse the IP level testcases at the SoC level

 As we need to use different languages like SystemVerilog or Verilog or C or Python to create the verification environment at different levels like IPs, Sub-Systems, Chips, and SoCs, we may not be able to reuse the IP level testcases/verification environments at the SoC level.
 So, usually, we rewrite/modify the IP level testcases to use them at the SoC level.
 This is completely a manual process and it’s more time-consuming.[^2]